yoratoni/celk/README.md

 Commands
 --------
 ### Main commands
-- `yarn find`: Executes the main function used to find the private key for a given public key / address.
+- `yarn find`: Executes the main function made to find the private key for a given public key / address.

 ### Benchmarking
 - `yarn benchmark:crypto`: Each generators / encoder / algorithm.